Menu Close

 There are seven Treaties with First Nations in Manitoba: Treaties 1, 2, 3, 4, 5, 6 and 10.
 Treaties 1 through 5 cover the majority of Manitoba.
 They were negotiated and entered into by Treaty Commissioners on behalf of the Crown and First Nations leaders.

 The Treaties are sacred documents governing the relationship between sovereign Indigenous nations and the Crown as represented by the Government of Canada.
-They set out promises, obligations and benefits for both the First Nations and the Crown.
+They set out promises, obligations and benefits for the First Nations and the Crown.

 Through these Treaties, First Nations sought to safeguard their languages, traditions and cultures while sharing lands with Canadians.